akshaykarthik023-ui/Ashville_AirBNB_Listings_Analysis/README.md

 The SQL queries utilised to load raw data for enquiry can be found [here](load_rawdata.sql)

 The SQL queries to answer business questions can be found [here](queries.sql)

+## Data Structure

+Ashville's AirBNB data as seen below consists of 3 tables, raw_listings, listings, reviews with a total rown count of 3,18,549.